MinnPost/object-sync-for-salesforce/docs/initial-setup.md

   - [http://php.net/openssl](http://php.net/openssl)
 4. [Composer](https://getcomposer.org).
 You'll need to have the composer executable in your path, or be able to call it in another way (one recommended way of doing this is [Homebrew](http://brew.sh/)).
 5. A domain where WordPress is successfully running.
 For purposes of this documentation, we'll assume that you are using `https://<your site>`.
 You would use `https://www.example.com` instead, if your site was `www.example.com`.
+6. If you intend to contribute interface work, for example on the admin settings design, you will need Node.js and Grunt installed as well.
+You can use [this guide](https://24ways.org/2013/grunt-is-not-weird-and-hard/) to set it up, and this plugin already includes a `package.json` and `Gruntfile.js`.

 ### Install for developers